City Season Fair Participation Kit

 We’ll be posting our Roster for the Fair to our website soon, you’re in good company!

-PK2: Our Roster for the Fair is now live on our website and it’s beautiful!
-Please check it out and review your profile and make sure everything looks a-ok including your icon, business name, bio, website, and Instagram.
+Our Roster for the Fair is now live on our website and it’s a one-of-a-kind beauty!
+Check it out, review your profile, and make sure everything looks a-ok including your icon, business name, bio, website, and Instagram.